aaron-grau/curic/react/projects/widgets/README.md

 wait until the component is actually on the page.
 For this, you can define a [`componentDidMount`][componentDidMount] function.

 * You'll also want to [store that interval's id][clearInterval] so you can cancel it in [`componentWillUnmount`][componentWillUnmount], which gets called just before the component is removed.
 Don't store this in the component's `state` since it doesn't affect the UI.
 Instead, just store it directly on `this`.

 * Check out all of the [methods][date-object] you can use to display the date and time in a human-readable string.

+#### Styling

+* Create an `index.css` file and add it to the head of your `index.html` file.
+Remember to include your CSS resets.

 * Go to [Google Fonts][google-fonts] and select a nice font for your clock.
 Take the font embed code and paste it into the `<head>` of your HTML page.
 Your